The Texas

 Some lane markings seem to confound drivers.
 For example, many drivers don't realize the difference between white and yellow lines.
 So, without further ado, here are the definitions of lane markings in Texas:

 Two-way road YELLOW LINES: Traffic going opposite directions is separated by yellow lines.
 If you're to the left of a yellow line and you're not intentionally passing somebody, you'd better get over to the right FAST before you see the head ornament of a Mack truck directly in front of you.
-I see this confusion happen a lot when city folks get off on a rural, two-way frontage road.
+I see this confusion happen a lot when city folks get off the freeway onto a rural, two-way frontage road.
 There are various types of yellow lines; see below for the specifics of each.

 Single yellow line SINGLE SOLID YELLOW LINE: This is used to mark the left edge of the roadway on a divided highway or separate the left shoulder from the through lane.
 The use of this marking to mark the center of a two-way road is non-standard and has no official meaning.